Perhaps, you have already adopted a bunny or planning for getting one.

 So, we are at the end of this blog post on how to Take Care of rabbits at Home.
 Hopefully, you have understood the ABC of taking Care of your pet rabbits in the Home.
 It is not a very difficult task, indeed.
 Don’t be anxious about seeing any unusual things about your rabbit.

-Long story, in short, rabbit care, is a practical thing rather than theoretical knowledge.
-Use your common sense and instincts when it needed.
+Long story, short, rabbit care, is a practical thing rather than theoretical knowledge.
+Use your common sense and instincts when needed.
 Consult with a professional or experienced person in the time of emergency.